Doris Fleeson

-Doris Fleeson (May 20, 1901 – August 1, 1970) was an American journalist and columnist and was the first woman in the United States to have a nationally syndicated political column.
+Doris Fleeson (May 20, 1901 – August 1, 1970) was an American journalist and columnist.
+She was the first woman in the United States to have a nationally syndicated political column.

 Early life

-Fleeson was born in Sterling, Kansas, to clothing store manager, William Fleeson, and Helen Fleeson (née Tebbe).
+Fleeson was born in Sterling, Kansas, on May 20, 1901, to clothing store manager, William Fleeson, and Helen Fleeson (née Tebbe).
 She was the youngest of six children.
 In 1918, she graduated from Sterling High School, where she was the class valedictorian.

 In 1918, Fleeson attended Sterling College, then known as Cooper College, for an academic year.
 Fleeson went on to attend and receive a B.A. in economics from the University of Kansas in 1923.

 Career

 Early career

 Fleeson's first journalism job was at the Pittsburg Sun.
 She moved to Evanston, Illinois, to become the society editor of the News-Index and then to Long Island, New York to be an editor at Great Neck News.
 In 1927, she joined the New York Daily News as a general assignment reporter, eventually moving to the newspaper's Albany bureau to cover state politics.